 A Dr. Haynes Favorite

-I’ve been making this stew for 15 years and have forgotten the original source.
-I save it for entertaining and have even served it to the most discriminating foodies it at our annual meeting of the Idaho Chapter of the American Association of Naturopathic Physicians.
-It avoids the 3 most common food sensitivities – no gluten, no dairy, no eggs.
+I’ve been making this stew for 20 years and have forgotten the original source.
+I save it for entertaining and have even served it to the most discriminating foodies.
+It avoids the 3 most common food sensitivities – gluten, dairy, eggs.

 Mulligatawny is an English soup with origins in Indian cuisine.
 Don’t be afraid of the long list of ingredients.
 It is so worth it.
 The almonds and banana garnish create a tropical taste and crunchy texture.
 Invite people over.